fulcrumgenomics/fgbio/docs/best-practice-consensus-pipeline.md

 ## Phase 2(b): GroupedBam -> Filtered Consensus, HT Version

-For a high throughput production pipeline looking to maximize throughput and minimize turaround time, the following pipeline is recommended:
+For a high throughput production pipeline looking to maximize throughput and minimize turnaround time, the following pipeline is recommended:

 ```mermaid
 graph TD;